vault-42/AIND_Planning_Project/README.md

 |                     |                     | Unload(C1, P1, JFK) |
 |                     |                     |**Optimal Length: 12**|

+### Code Execution
+To run the program with the same search algorithms described below execute the following command at the command line:
+`python run_search -p 1 2 3 -s 1 3 5 7 8 9 10`
+or run the following command to go into interactive mode:
+`python run_search -m`

 ## Uniformed Planning Search Results and Analysis
 These searches are considered “uninformed” due to the fact that they aren’t extracting extra information from the states.
 These searches are simply expanding nodes according to their heuristic until they find a goal state.
 For each problem I compare the relative performance of the uniformed planning searches over the following criteria: execution time, search node expansions (correlates to memory usage), path length, and whether or not the solution is optimal. *All execution times below are in seconds*.